 Originally from South Africa, Chalksticks is easy to grow and maintain.
 With the steps we outline below, your succulent will be flourishing in no time.

-Good Products for Growing Chalksticks:
+Good Products At Amazon For Growing Chalksticks:

 - Bontone II Rooting Hormone

 - Neem Bliss 100% Cold Pressed Neem Oil

 - Safer Brand Yard & Garden Insect Killer

 - Schulz Cactus Plus Liquid Plant Food

 |Height & Spread||12″ tall and 2-3′ wide|